A Select List of Our Authors

 Nathan Hodge

-Staff reporter for the Wall Street Journal.
+CNN and WSJ Moscow bureau chief.
 A specialist in defense and national security, Hodge is the author of ARMED HUMANITARIANS: The Rise of Nation Builders and co-author (with Sharon Weinberger) of A NUCLEAR FAMILY VACATION (Bloomsbury).
-A longtime contributor to Wired's Danger Room, his work has appeared in Slate, the Financial Times, Foreign Policy, Jane's Defence Weekly and many other newspapers and magazines. author website
+A longtime contributor to Wired's Danger Room, his work has appeared in Slate, the Financial Times, Foreign Policy, Jane's Defense Weekly and many other newspapers and magazines.

 Vince Houghton